openjs-foundation/cross-project-council/project-resources/third-party-services-documentation-policy.md

 ## 2. Ensure the service registry is accessible to the OpenJS Foundation

 Projects have two options on how to approach storing and granting OpenJS access to their service registry file.
-Regardless of the approach, the service registry file must be accessible to the OpenJS Executive Director Robin Ginn ([@rginn](https://www.github.com/rginn), [rginn@openjsf.org](mailto:rginn@openjsf.org)) and OpenJS Director of Program Management Ben Sternthal ([@bensternthal](https://www.github.com/bensternthal), [bsternthal@linuxfondation.org](mailto:bsternthal@linuxfondation.org)).
+Regardless of the approach, the service registry file must be accessible to the OpenJS Leadership ([operations@openjsf.org](mailto:operations@openjsf.org)).

 * Option 1: Store the service registry file in the Project’s own GitHub organization
 * Option 2: Store the service registry file elsewhere